Akshaj-sys/Mastercard-Cybersecurity-Virtual-Experience-Forage-/README.md

 ##  Task 1: Phishing Email Analysis & Creation

 ###  Initial Phishing Email Review
-The simulation began with analyzing a phishing email impersonating **Mastercard IT**, designed to pressure employees into resetting their passwords.
+The simulation began with analyzing a phishing email impersonating Mastercard IT, designed to pressure employees into resetting their passwords.

 **Notable characteristics:**
 - Urgent subject line